Azure/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

             useBrowserName: true, // add browser name to report and classes names
             nameFormatter: undefined, // function (browser, result) to customize the name attribute in xml testcase element
             classNameFormatter: undefined, // function (browser, result) to customize the classname attribute in xml testcase element
-            properties: {} // key value pair of properties to add to the <properties> section of the report },
+            properties: {}, // key value pair of properties to add to the <properties> section of the report },

         mochaReporter: {
-            showDiff: true
+            showDiff: true,
         },

         coverageReporter: {
             type: "html",
-            dir: "./Extension.UnitTests/TestResults/coverage/"
+            dir: "./Extension.UnitTests/TestResults/coverage/",
         },

         // web server port